Maximal lotteries: Collective preferences over lotteries

 The input to this voting system consists of the agents' ordinal preferences over outcomes (not lotteries over alternatives), but a relation on the set of lotteries can be constructed in the following way: if $p$ and $q$ are lotteries over alternatives, $p\succ q$ if the expected value of the margin of victory of an outcome selected with distribution $p$ in a head-to-head vote against an outcome selected with distribution $q$ is positive.
 In other words, $p\succ q$ if it is more likely that a randomly selected voter will prefer the alternatives sampled from $p$ to the alternative sampled from $q$ than vice versa.
-While this relation is not necessarily transitive, it does always contain at least one maximal element.
+While this relation is not necessarily transitive, it does always admit at least one maximal element.

-It is possible that several such maximal lotteries exist, but unicity can be proven in the case where the margins between any pair of alternatives is always an odd number.
-This is the case for instance if there is an odd number of voters who all hold strict preferences over the alternatives.
-Following the same argument, unicity holds for the original "bipartisan set" that is defined as the support of the maximal lottery of a tournament game.
+It is possible that several such maximal lotteries exist, as a result of ties.
+However, the maximal lottery is unique whenever there the number of voters is odd.
+By the same argument, the bipartisan set is uniquely defined by taking the support of the unique maximal lottery that solves a tournament game.

+Strategic interpretation

+Maximal lotteries are equivalent to mixed maximin strategies (or Nash equilibria) of the symmetric zero-sum game given by the pairwise majority margins.
+As such, they have a natural interpretation in terms of electoral competition between two political parties and can be computed in polynomial time via linear programming.